LeverForChange/proposal-landscape/README.md

 Start the app: `python index.py`

 If you haven't prepared the UMAP model, follow the directions [here](https://github.com/sfergusond/lfc-model-pipeline#readme).
+Note that by default, the app expects a PREFIX of `LANDSCAPE_APP_`.
+You should change this in `const.py` or ensure your UMAP output is configured to use that as the prefix.
+Also note that the CSV filename defaults to `Proposal_Similarity_DataFrame.csv`.
+Ensure that your `output_file_name` parameter is set to that for the pipeline.

 View the app at `localhost:8050`